HOME > COOKIES

 Chocolate and hazelnuts are perfect partners and you will find that these biscotti are no exception.
-Just, they have a hint of cardamom to make them extra.
-The biscotti are rich and chocolatey and of course with the satisfying crunch that biscotti delivers.
-It just begs for a good cup of coffee.
+These hides a hint of cardamom, what makes them super tasty.

 We use three eggs in biscotti.
 The eggs have two jobs: structure and texture.
 They help the biscotti keep its shape and keep the biscotti from tasting too dry.
 We love all flavours in these biscotti.